tobami/codespeed/README.md

 You can use the script `tools/save_single_result.py` as a guide.

+When trying to save data and the given executable, benchmark, project, or revision do not yet exist, they will be automatically created, together with the actual result entry.
+The only model which won't be created automatically is the environment.
+It must always exist or the data won't be saved (that is the reason it is described as a necessary step in the previous "Codespeed configuration" section).

 # Further customization

 ## Looks
 The logo and title can be changed for every speedcenter.

-* In `templates/base.html`, subtitute "My Speed Center" by any name.
+* In `templates/base.html`, subtitute "My Speed Center" by your prefered name.
 * The logo is defined in `<img src="/media/images/logo.png" height="48" alt="logo"/>`.
 Either substitute the file `speedcenter/media/images/logo.png" by your own logo, of change the tag to whatever you see fit.
 The layout will stay exactly the same for any image with a height of 48px (any width will do).